-Her inspiration to write comes from the road less travelled, and all the experience she garners from it, both literally and figuratively.
-A lifetime of travelling in India and around the globe have given Puneetinder an interesting and unique perspective.
-Placing domestic travel – exploring the backyard’s endless possibilities – before international excursions was one such that piqued my interest.
-And we got talking about her mantra – Travel.
-Eat.
-Write.
-Repeat. over a fresh round of brew.
+Puneetinder’s inspiration to write comes from the road less travelled and all the experience she garners from it, both literally and figuratively.
+A lifetime of travelling in India and around the globe have given her some interesting and unique perspectives.
+One such that piqued my interest is placing domestic travel – and exploring the backyard’s endless possibilities – before international excursions.
+So, over a fresh round of brew, we got talking about what goes into the making of Travel Eat Write Repeat, and then some.

 I like to travel light and avoid check-in baggage.
 My travel essentials are: